5 Professional Standards and University Procedures

 Keep records including any notes or letters received from the harasser.
 Write down dates, times, places, witnesses, what happened or what was said, and what you said or did in response.

 Get help.
-Your supervisor or Human Resource Officer cannot take steps to solve the problem if the behavior is not reported.
+Your supervisor or Employee Service Officer cannot take steps to solve the problem if the behavior is not reported.
 It will take courage to confront a harassment problem, but you may keep another person from having the same problem later.
 Sexual harassment can be reported to an immediate supervisor, a department head, an intermediate administrator, a vice president or executive director, or the Affirmative Action Officer (Human Resources Director).

 Take it seriously.
 A sexual harassment allegation has a considerable impact on the individual accused.
 Do not make allegations that are without foundation, as you could be disciplined for filing a false report.